upperlinecode/flask-and-MongoDB/readme.md

     return 'Invalid username/password combination'
 ```

 And here's an HTML snippet that corresponds to the route above.
-Notice how it include a link to the `signup` route in case a user doesn't yet have an account.
+Notice how it includes a link to the `signup` route in case a user doesn't yet have an account.

 ```html
 <h2>Log in</h2>